matlab-deep-learning/pretrained-dlCHOMP/README.md

 ```

 ### Download the Pretrained Planner and Network
-Use the code below to download the pretrained `dlCHOMP` planner and pretrained `dlnetwork` network for a supported robot.
-For a list of supported robots, refer to the supported robots link specified under the [repository overview section above](#pretrained-dlchomp-planners-for-manipulator-motion-planning).
-Let's see the workflow for `kukaIiwa7` since it is one such supported robot.
+Use the code below to download the pretrained network for a supported robot.
+For a list of supported robots, refer to the table under the [metrics and evaluation section](#metrics-and-evaluation) below.
+Let's see the workflow for **kukaIiwa7** since it is one such supported robot.

 ```matlab
 robotName = "kukaIiwa7";